AKHughes1994/SwJ1727_2023_Outburst/LightCurve/README.md

 # LightCurve Subdirectory

 This subdirectory contains data and scripts related to the light curve analysis of the 2023-2024 outburst of the black hole X-ray binary Swift J1727.8-1613.
-The paper corresponding to this data is called "Comprehensive Radio Monitoring of the Black Hole X-ray Binary Swift J1727.8−1613 during its 2023–2024 Outburst" If you make use of this data please cite:
+The paper corresponding to this data is called:

+Hughes et al. 2025: "Comprehensive Radio Monitoring of the Black Hole X-ray Binary Swift J1727.8−1613 during its 2023–2024 Outburst"

+If you make use of this data please cite:

 **PLACEHOLDER**